contagon/handbook/handbook/12-primary.md

 * Prepare to have their own eternal family.
 * Strive to be worthy to receive a limited-use temple recommend at the appropriate age.
 * Prepare to receive ordinances, including eternal marriage.
-* Learn about their extended families and ancestors (see [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)[My Family: Stories That Bring Us Together](https://www.churchofjesuschrist.org/bc/content/ldsorg/topics/my-family-booklet-pdf/english-whole-pdf.pdf)).
+* Learn about their extended families and ancestors (see [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) [My Family: Stories That Bring Us Together](https://www.churchofjesuschrist.org/bc/content/ldsorg/topics/my-family-booklet-pdf/english-whole-pdf.pdf)).
-* Identify ancestors who need temple ordinances (see [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)[FamilySearch.org](https://www.familysearch.org/)).
+* Identify ancestors who need temple ordinances (see [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) [FamilySearch.org](https://www.familysearch.org/)).
 * Prepare to participate in baptisms and confirmations for the dead.
-* Participate in indexing with a family member (see [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)[FamilySearch.org/indexing](https://www.familysearch.org/indexing)).
+* Participate in indexing with a family member (see [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) [FamilySearch.org/indexing](https://www.familysearch.org/indexing)).
 ## 12.3 Ward Primary Leadership

 ### 12.3.1 Bishopric

-The bishop is responsible for Primary.
-He may assign this responsibility to one of his counselors.
-The bishop or his counselor meets regularly with the Primary president.
+The bishop’s foremost responsibility is for the rising generation, including children.
+The bishop may assign a counselor to help in his responsibility for Primary.
+The bishop or an assigned counselor meets regularly with the Primary president.

 The bishop and his counselors respond promptly to recommendations from the Primary presidency for those to be called to serve in Primary.
 The bishopric works with the presidency to maintain continuity in teachers and music leaders.
 When possible, members in these callings should serve long enough to establish loving, trusted relationships with the children.
 Such relationships help nourish testimonies in the hearts of children.

 The bishop and his counselors regularly attend Primary.
 They also learn the names and understand the home circumstances of each child in the ward.

-### 12.3.2 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Primary Presidency
+### 12.3.2 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Primary Presidency

 The bishop calls and sets apart an adult woman to serve as the ward Primary president.
 If the unit is large enough, she recommends one or two adult women to be called as her counselors (see [chapter 30](30-callings-in-the-church.md)).
 The bishopric considers her recommendations and extends the callings.

 The Primary presidency receives orientation and ongoing support from the stake Primary presidency.

 In a small unit, the Primary president may be the only called leader in Primary.
 In this case, she works with parents to organize lessons, singing time, and activities.
 She also ensures that at least two responsible adults are present at all meetings and activities.
-If the unit is large enough, additional callings should be filled in this order: counselors, music leader, teachers and nursery leaders, secretary, and activity leaders.
+If the unit is large enough, additional callings might be filled in this order: counselors, music leader, teachers and nursery leaders, secretary, and activity leaders.

 If a branch does not have a Primary president, the Relief Society president may help parents organize instruction for children until a Primary president is called.

 The Primary president has the following responsibilities.
 Her counselors assist her.

 * Serve on the ward council.
-She serves as (1) a ward council member who helps address needs in the ward and find solutions and (2) a representative of the Primary (see [7.6.1](https://www.churchofjesuschrist.org/study/manual/general-handbook/7-councils-in-the-church?lang=eng¶=title_number10-p29#title_number10)).
+She serves as (1) a ward council member who helps address needs in the ward and find solutions and (2) a representative of the Primary.
+She helps the ward council know the name and home circumstances of each child in order to enhance ministering to children and families.
+See [29.2.5](29-meetings-in-the-church.md#2925-ward-council-meeting).
 * Regularly hold Primary presidency meetings and meet with the bishop or his assigned counselor.
 * Submit recommendations to the bishopric for adult men and women to serve in Primary.
+* Help the ward council know of children who will be eligible to be baptized in the next year (see [18.7.1.1](18-priesthood-ordinances-and-blessings.md#18711-children-who-are-members-of-record)).
+* Help plan baptismal services for children of record when asked (see [18.7.2](18-priesthood-ordinances-and-blessings.md#1872-baptismal-services)).
 * Plan and conduct the opening of Sunday Primary meetings.
 * Minister to individual children, teachers, and leaders in Primary.
 * Teach Primary leaders and teachers their responsibilities and support them in those responsibilities by orienting them to their callings (see Teaching in the Savior’s Way [2016], [38](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way/appendix/orienting-new-teachers-a-responsibility-of-priesthood-and-auxiliary-leaders?lang=eng)).